Travel Town Museum 4.0 (reviews)

 Not on-site, but plenty of family-friendly food options are just a short drive away, including vegan cafés in Los Feliz and Glendale.
 Bring your own snacks for the easiest visit.

-Is Travel Town Museum fully accessible?
+Is Travel Town Museum accessible to visitors with disabilities?

 Yes — the museum is wheelchair and stroller accessible, with flat paths and ramps.
 Some train cars may have steps, but the grounds and indoor depot are easy to navigate for all.